jeanljh/exercise/README.md

 Method 4: Run in Selenium Grid (optional)
 1. To setup Selenum Grid in local machine, download server jar file from https://www.selenium.dev/downloads/
 2. Open one command prompt for each of the following commands below in exact order.
-Run command: cd <jar file directory> before execute these commands:
+R un command: cd <jar file directory> before execute these commands:

 java -jar selenium-server-4.1.3.jar event-bus